uday-rana/intro2oop/docs/06_Polymorphism/1_virtual-functions.md

 -   Distinguish monomorphic and polymorphic objects
 -   Describe the difference between early binding and dynamic dispatch

-> "Respecting the inclusion relationship implies substitutability - operations that apply to entire sets should apply to any of their subsets as well." **(Sutter, Alexandrescu, 2005)**
+> "Respecting the inclusion relationship implies substitutability - operations that apply to entire sets should apply to any of their subsets as well." **Sutter, Alexandrescu, 2005.**

 Object-oriented languages support selection of behavior across related types through polymorphism. _Polymorphism_ is the third principal concept that these languages implement (alongside encapsulation and inheritance).
 Polymorphism refers to the multiplicity of meanings attached to a single identifier.
 Polymorphic stands for 'of many forms'.
 A polymorphic language selects an operation on an object based on the type associated with the object.